Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### What is an EngageUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-18-2022)
 An EngageUI is an activity based UI paradigm that consist of
-a sequence of interactive screens called "activity contexts".
+a sequence of interactive screens called "activity context handlers".
-Each activity context has access to the entire screen
+Each activity context handler has access to the entire screen
 and exclusive control over user-input while it is loaded.
 A primary activity-context writes to the full-screen
 while a pop-up activity-context loaded by, and pops up in front of,